Yes, it was a very long time ago, but if you recall, memories are connected to emotions, and I had some very strong emotions that day.

 "But you promised."
 I was inconsolable.
 I remember my mother bringing me out to the front porch, trying to convince me that they wouldn't let children go to school when the weather was that bad.

-I must have gone to school the next day, but I really don't remember!
+I must have gone to school the next day, but I don't really remember.

 It was the intense emotion that I remember to this day.
 Yet another lesson on the brain and emotions.
 And another hurricane story.